Dennis Golding | POWER – The Future is Here

 As superheroes, Golding and his young collaborators are empowered and reminded of the strength of their culture in forming their identity and connection to Country.
 Individually and together, the capes critique social, political and cultural representations of contemporary First Nations experience.
-This series of capes were first presented in POWER at Blacktown Arts Centre (2021) and then at Carriageworks in The Future is Here (2021).
+This series of capes were first presented in POWER at Blacktown Arts (2021) and then at Carriageworks in The Future is Here (2021).

 About the Artist

 Through his artistic and curatorial practice, Dennis Golding aims to present powerful representations of contemporary Aboriginal cultural identity that inform narratives of history and lived experiences.
 Golding is a Kamilaroi/Gamilaraay artist from the north west of NSW and was born and raised on Gadigal Land (Redfern, Sydney).
 Working in a range of mixed media including painting, video, photography and installation, Golding critiques the social, political and cultural representations of race and identity.
 His practice is drawn from his own experiences living in urban environments and through childhood memories.

 Golding was surrounded by art from his urban upbringing living in an Aboriginal community in Redfern (often referred to as ‘The Block’).
 As a young child, he often watched his mother and grandmother paint on large canvas and sheen fabrics depicting Australian native plants and animals, cultural motifs and human figures.